 Consequently, there were no female Chartist leaders, and although women sat on the “hustings” at large and important Chartist demonstrations they rarely ranked among the speakers.
 Not that women would have had much of a chance to speak anyway.
 The leading men were known to make speeches that dragged on for hours, and they did not support female suffrage.
 In an early draft of The People’s Charter the “provision for women’s suffrage was cut out because it was said it might make the Charter a laughing stock.”
 [Neil Stewart, The Fight for the Charter].

 Even the acknowledged leader of the Chartist Movement, Feargus O’Connor, was against the vote for women since he deemed it their job was to cook, clean, and take care of a man’s comforts.
-At a meeting of the Female Chartist of Aberdeen, Scotland a male guest speaker called on women to take an active part in Chartism saying if one woman (Queen Victoria) had the right to govern, another woman had the right to a voice in choosing the legislators.
+At a meeting of the Female Chartists of Aberdeen, Scotland a male guest speaker called on women to take an active part in Chartism saying if one woman (Queen Victoria) had the right to govern, another woman had the right to a voice in choosing the legislators.
 But then he quantified it by saying only young maids and widows, and not married women, should have the vote.
 Similarly, R J Richardson the Manchester Chartist and author of The Rights of Women called for the enfranchisement of spinsters and widows - just not married women "who were to be represented by their husbands" [Anna Clark, The Struggle for the Breaches].

 There were, however, some Chartist leaders who fully approved of female suffrage, including William Lovett and John Collins.
 Collins believed that since politics had interfered with women, so women should interfere with politics, and in 1841 Lovett, Collins, Vincent and other reformers, established the National Association of the United Kingdom for Promoting the Political and Social Improvement of the People.
 The Association - based on the book Chartism: A New Organization of the People that Lovett and Collins co-wrote whilst immured in Warwick Gaol - called for the social and political rights of women as well as men.